ZovcIfzm/StarTrek-Breakpoint/README.md

 # StarTrek-Breakpoint
-An old text-based adventure game: planning to convert to a semi-visual novel like game.
+An old text-based adventure game: planning to update to a web game